dafny-lang/dafny/docs/_includes/Statements.md

     Expression(allowLemma: false, allowLambda: false) { "," Rhs }
 ````

-An update statement using `:-` instead of `:=` exits execution of a method immediately
-if a failure is reported.
+A `:-` statement is similar to a `:=` statement, but allows for immediate return if a failure is detected.
 This is a language feature somewhat analogous to exceptions in other languages.

+An update-with-failure statement uses _failure-compatible_ types.
+A failure-compatible type is a type that has the following members (each with no in-parameters and one out-parameter):

+ * a function method `IsFailure()` that returns a `bool`
+ * a function method `PropagateFailure()` that returns a value assignable to the first out-parameter of the caller
+ * an optional method or function `Extract()`

+A failure-compatible type with an `Extract` method is called _value-carrying_.

 To use this form of update,

  * the caller must have a first out-parameter whose type matches the output of `PropagateFailure` applied to the first output of the callee
  * if the RHS of the update-with-failure statement is a method call, the first out-parameter of the callee must be failure-compatible
  * if instead the RHS of the update-with-failure statement is one or more expressions, the first of these expressions must be a value with a failure-compatible type
- * if the failure-compatible type of the RHS does not have an Extract method,
+ * if the failure-compatible type of the RHS does not have an `Extract` method,
 then the LHS of the `:-` statement has one less expression than the RHS
 (or than the number of out-parameters from the method call)
- * if the failure-compatible type of the RHS does have an Extract method,
+ * if the failure-compatible type of the RHS does have an `Extract` method,
-then the LHS of the `:-` statement has the same numnber of expressions as the RHS
+then the LHS of the `:-` statement has the same number of expressions as the RHS
-(or than the number of out-parameters from the method call)
+(or as the number of out-parameters from the method call)
-and the type of the first LHS expression must be assignable from the return type of the Extract method
+and the type of the first LHS expression must be assignable from the return type of the `Extract` method
-* the IsFailure, PropagateFailure and Extract methods may not be ghost
+* the `IsFailure` and `PropagateFailure` methods may not be ghost

-A failure-compatible type is a type that has the following (each with no in-parameters and one out-parameter):

- * a method or function `IsFailure()` that returns a `bool`
- * a method or function `PropagateFailure()` that returns a value assignable to the first out-parameter of the caller
- * an optional method or function `Extract()`
+* the LHS expression assigned the output of the `Extract` member is ghost precisely if `Extract` is ghost

 ### Failure compatible types